Beerdavindersingh/Assignment_1_ISD/README.md

 ## Strategy Pattern
 [The Strategy Pattern helps this app calculate bank charges in different ways.
 It uses different rules like Overdraft, Management Fee, and Minimum Balance to work out the charges.]

+## Observer Pattern
+[The Observer Pattern lets BankAccount objects notify Client objects when something changes.
+For example, when there’s a deposit or withdrawal, all connected Clients get a message automatically.]